CanonicalLtd/maas-docs/en/installconfig-nodes-hw-testing.md

 There is the option of not powering off the node and to allow SSH access.

-A default test will be selected (`smartctl-validate`, a disk drive test) but others can be chosen by clicking the 'Select scripts' label.
+A default test will be selected (`smartctl-validate`, a hard drive test) but others can be chosen by clicking the 'Select scripts' label.
 Doing so will reveal the following choices: